-- Plan Stakeholder Management.
+- Plan Stakeholder Engagement.
 The Stakeholder Management Plan lists each stakeholder and prioritizes their concerns and potential impacts on the project.

 - Manage Stakeholder Engagement.
 During project execution the stakeholders must have their needs addressed and communication lines must remain open.

-- Control Stakeholder Engagement.
+- Monitor Stakeholder Engagement.
 During status intervals each stakeholder must be considered to determine if their needs and being addressed and if changes need to made to ensure that they are.

 These project management knowledge areas bring the project management process to life and ensure that the project meets its success criteria.
 Please let me know in the comments how these knowledge areas have worked for you.